 BC companies are leaders in every segment of the NGV industry including manufacturers of components, fuelling systems, engines, and vehicles; manufacturers of refuelling equipment (compressors, high pressure storage cylinders, dispensers and associated equipment) and builders and operators of refuelling stations.
 A list of companies can be found on the Fortis website.

 Fortis offers incentive grants of up to $10,000 towards the purchase of a factor-built NGV or the conversion of a vehicle five years old or newer to natural gas, provided the vehicle meets federal emissions and quality control requirements and can refuel in the Lower Mainland.
-Funding may also be available for demonstration projects – contact Fortis for details.
+Contact Fortis BC for details.

 Pumped about CNG